Nhousen1/Evershore-CG3DGP-Project/README.md

 ## **Instructions for Testing the Project:**
-Please browse through all scenes in Project-3-Submission folder and the Gameplay Testing secene that is in the Marcus folder both of wich are in the Scenes folder ADDITIONALLY: in the SamPrject4 folder there are more updated scenes with work for submission 4 such as the Forrest4 scene.
-This contains all planed endings (not yet connected), win/lose place holder scenes, the island hub connected to the puzzel test and enemy combat testing scene.

-The Ambient audio
+Please browse through all scenes in "Scenes/Final Submission" folder.
+Load these scenes in the sequence defined above.
+Change parameters in puzzle completion flags of the endmanager in the finalhub scene to get different endings

 Player: